 Tuesday, Wednesday & Thursday: 1:00 pm – 4:45 pm

-The Johns Hopkins Rehabilitation Network Clinic for Performing Artists at Peabody offers specialized services for performance-related musculoskeletal disorders including physical therapy, occupational therapy, and hand therapy.
-Students must obtain an appropriate evaluation and referral from the Student Health and Wellness Center before scheduling an appointment with the JHRN Clinic for Performing Artists.
+The Johns Hopkins Rehabilitation Network Clinic for Performing Artists on Peabody’s campus offers specialized services for performance-related musculoskeletal disorders including physical therapy, occupational therapy, and hand therapy.
+Students can have an advisement session and verify that their insurance is accepted by visiting the JHRN Clinic for Performing Artists.

 Peabody subscribes to The Johns Hopkins University Counseling and Student Development Center on the Homewood Campus (410-516-8278).
 Peabody students may make use of this service by visiting the Homewood Campus.
 For a complete description of this service visit: http://www.jhu.edu/counselingcenter/

 CHEW is the health promotion arm of the Student Health and Wellness Center.
 The focus of CHEW is two-fold: supporting individual students in their goals for healthy behavior change while cultivating a healthy environment in which individuals will be more likely to be successful.